mmu-webdesign/l4-IWD-web-block/rwd-06-quality-assurance.md

 ## Live preview and mobile preview

-Not for everyone, but worth a try.
+Definitely worth a try before submission.

+## Developing your site using Replit.com

+You can use the web address at the top of the page preview as a live web address - just copy it into your phone’s web browser and you should be able to see the current version of your site.
+[You can create a QR code of the web address](https://55060509.webdevmmu.uk/tools/make-qr-code/) if it’s hard to type into your phone.

+## Local development

 You can use Prepros to set up a developer environment on your laptop.
-Prepros reloads your mobile browser automatically every time you save a file in code editor.
+Prepros reloads your mobile browser automatically every time you save a file in code editor, then you can use the ‘network preview’ to show your site on as many devices as you can find.

 *   [Prepros.io](https://prepros.io/)